-- You: You are the most important member of your diabetes care team.
+You: You are the most important member of your diabetes care team!
 Only you know how you feel.
 Your diabetes care team will depend on you to talk to them honestly and supply information about your body.
-Monitoring your blood sugar is an important part of effective therapy.
-It tells your doctors whether your current treatment is effective.
-Your participation in monitoring your blood sugar levels will also help prevent or reduce the episodes of hypoglycemia (low blood sugar).

-- Endocrinologist: An endocrinologist should also be seen regularly.
-An endocrinologist is a doctor who has special training and experience in treating people with diabetes.
+Endocrinologist: An endocrinologist is a doctor who has special training and experience in treating people with diabetes.
 You should see yours regularly.

-- Nurse educator: A nurse/diabetes educator or diabetes nurse practitioner is a registered nurse (RN) with special training and background in caring for and teaching people with diabetes.
-Nurse educators often help you learn the day-to-day aspects of diabetes self-care.
+Nurse educator: A diabetes educator or diabetes nurse practitioner is a registered nurse (RN) with special training and background in caring for and teaching people with diabetes.
+Nurse educators often help you with the day-to-day aspects of living with diabetes.

-- Eye Doctor: This doctor is another key member of your diabetes care team, because diabetes can affect the blood vessels in the eyes.
-The eye doctor will be either an ophthalmologist (a doctor who can treat eye problems both medically and surgically) or an optometrist (someone who is trained to examine the eye for certain problems, such as how well the eye focuses; optometrists are not medical doctors).
-You should see your eye doctor at least once a year.
+Eye doctor: Either an ophthalmologist (a doctor who can treat eye problems both medically and surgically) or an optometrist (someone who is trained to examine the eye for certain problems, such as how well the eye focuses; optometrists are not medical doctors) should check your eyes at least once a year.
 Diabetes can affect the blood vessels in the eyes, which can lead to losing your sight.

-- Podiatrist: This health professional is trained to treat feet and problems of the lower legs.
-For anyone with diabetes, which can cause nerve damage in the extremities, foot care is important.
-Podiatrists have a Doctor of Podiatric Medicine (DPM) degree from a college of podiatry.
+Podiatrist: For anyone with diabetes, which can cause nerve damage in the extremities, foot care is important.
+A podiatrist is trained to treat feet and problems of the lower legs.
+These doctors have a Doctor of Podiatric Medicine (DPM) degree from a college of podiatry.
 They have also done a residency (hospital training) in podiatry.